collapsed-stacks/firearms/questions/626/clearing-a-jammed-mis-fed-slide-pump-action-shotgun.md

 - posted by: [Chris Agocs](https://stackexchange.com/users/-1/12-chris-agocs) on 2011-11-21
 - score: 1

-What is the best way of clearing a mis-fed shell in a slide (aka pump) action shotgun?

-For example, if the slide is *not* racked solidly (ie, you try to 'baby' it), a round may only partially come out of the tube magazine and not engage into the loading ramp to be pushed into the chamber.

-Excluding taking the piece apart, what is the best way to clear this type of jam?
+If I recall correctly on my Remington 870, the fore-end is does not lock forward unless the bolt is all the way forward.
+If you move the fore-end a tiny bit backward and flip the gun upside down, the shell should fall out of the ejection port.
+If you quickly rack the fore-end all the way back and then all the way forward, it should feed a new shell properly.

 ## Answer 652